 What about cutting spending?

-Cutting spending is great, but it is only one piece of the puzzle and does not effect our monetary system.
+Cutting spending is great, but it is only one piece of the puzzle and does not affect our monetary system.
 Policy can change with the next Congress, so it is not a long term solution.
 Congress can still tax, borrow and monetize debt to fund spending programs.
 If Congress can no longer authorize unlimited monies through monetization to fund spending programs, they will only fund those programs which make sense and are needed.
-The government will get back to doing only those things the private sector can't, won't or shoudn't do.
+The government will get back to doing only those things the private sector can't, won't or shouldn't do.

 What about the national debt?

 If this amendment is implemented, the government will only be able to borrow real money.
 The national debt could not be increased as it has been in the recent past because an unlimited amount of real money is not available to be loaned to us.
 The debt ceiling will only be raised when real money exists to support raising it.
 Of course, checking spending to reduce the amount of real borrowing needed will also have to be done.

 The Federal Reserve fulfills several functions, but there are two main powers that negatively affect the economy and the value of the dollar.
 The first is monetizing debt, the second is manipulation of the discount rate (the rate at which banks can borrow short term funds from the Fed).
 This amendment eliminates the first power, but not the second.
 Manipulation of the discount rate causes swings in the economy as we have seen with the recent housing bubble and the Fed's power to do this should also be eliminated.